OlivierLD/raspberry-coffee/RasPISamples/LanguageComparison.md

 ```
 and choose option `7`.

+This will build a Docker image with `Go` installed on it, and the `system.go` code will be copied in the `go/src/app` directory.
+And it runs fine on a Raspberry PI.

-Then you can connect to the Docker image and run the `./app` executable:
+Then you can connect to the Docker image and run the `./app` executable to start the system resolution:
 ```
  $ docker run -it oliv-go:latest /bin/bash
  #####                                            ###